youzi-forge/3D-Change-Detection/docs/PROJECT_REPORT.md

 ## Method

 The pipeline runs six stages per scan pair.
 Every intermediate result is saved to disk.
+Stage 1 produces an alignment; stages 2–3 determine *where and whether* the comparison is trustworthy; stages 4–6 compute and report change evidence within the trusted region.

 **1. Alignment.** Apply the transform `T` from `3RScan.json` (column-major, Eigen convention).
 The translation component may be stored in meters or millimeters depending on the dataset release — the pipeline tests both scales against a subsampled overlap check and picks the better one.